fdformula/MathlyLua/README.md

 Its ith element must be addressed by either `x[i][1]` (a column vector) or `x[1][i]` (a row vector), while the ith element of an ordinary/raw Lua table is addressed by `x[i]`, the way we human beings do math.

-**Mathly tries its best to allow us to use Lua to do math as we do on paper.**
+**Mathly tries its best to allow us to use Lua to write math expressions as we do on paper.**

 ## plot and specifications